kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Is the trumpet teacher I am in love with working for good and with me against the baby rapists after all?
 - On arrival at Bali I meet some colleagues.
 - Everyone seems happy to see me, chatty and friendly.
-- Expectant, maybe.
+- Expectant, maybe, cos the good vibes do not last.

 ### Arriving at the hotel

 - My hotel room is next to John Michael from IT support.
-I reported my concerns about hacking to him previously.
+- I reported my concerns about hacking to him previously.

 ### Bullying at the conference